VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 - Trouble sleeping.
 As with any diet change, a new caloric intake and the types of foods consumed can change your sleeping patterns a bit.
 I felt completely hyperactive in the beginning, which made me wake up earlier than usual (I wish I still had that superpower now!
 I would get so much done!).

-- Sugary, fatty or meaty cravings.
-Any change of diet will make our brain go wacky, and this is especially true about our emotions towards food and the fact that we're changing our habits in such a big way.
+- Strong cravings for animal foods: Any change in your diet can produce cravings for familiar foods, and this is especially true about our emotions towards food and the fact that we're changing our habits in such a big way.
 It's totally normal to miss some of your favorites, but there are so many vegan alternatives out there now that it's hard to not be able to satisfy a craving.
 Try some new vegan meats or cheeses, especially when you're transitioning.
-I now eat these only on occasion because I like basing my diet on whole foods, but these specialty items made me a happy vegan in the beginning, and I slowly started learning new tricks and recipes to begin turning to more natural foods later on.
-I still eat these goodies on occasion and I love them.
-It's all about balance.
+Make sure to include meals that are satisfying to you, and remember that a vegan diet is really just the swapping out of an animal-based ingredient with a plant-based one, and that you can make anything vegan to satisfy your tastebuds and stay happy and balanced with your new way of eating.

 - Feeling hungry more frequently.
 If you're feeling hungry between meals, please eat!
 We underestimate how big of a caloric difference natural foods have over the ones we're used to consuming.
-You might just need to increase your frequency of meals or keep healthy whole food snacks on hand until you get the hang of things.
+You might just need to increase your frequency of meals or keep healthy snacks on hand until you find the balance that works for you.

 - Feeling fatigued or experiencing headaches.
 A common symptom, we'll discuss this one in detail below.